haziqj/academic-kickstart/content/teaching/sr5101/_index.md

 ---
 # Course title, summary, and position.
 linktitle: SR-5101 Advanced Research Skills
-summary: UBD Masters Module -- This module is designed to provide new graduate students involved in research in the sciences with the skills and resources needed for successful research.
+summary: UBD Masters Module&mdash;This module is designed to provide new graduate students involved in research in the sciences with the skills and resources needed for successful research.
 weight: 1

 # Page metadata.